janakerman/janakerman/src/pages/relational-data-in-dynamodb/index.md

 The next access pattern we are going to solve is the ability to get all entities of a given type.

-In a relational database, records are categorised into respective tables, but since our NoSQL table structure is a mashup of different entities we need to approach this in a different way.
+In a relational database, records are categorised into respective tables, but since our NoSQL table structure is a mash up of different entities we need to approach this in a different way.

 At the moment, it isn't possible to query the above `Primary Index` for anything other than entity IDs.
 You may have noticed in the above examples that we have stored a String representing the entity type in the `SortKey` column.
 This was intentional!
 By creating an additional `Global Secondary Index` (`GSI`) with a `HASH` on the `SortKey` column, it is now possible to query for specific entities by querying for their type.